dhawalhost/velverify/identity-platform-spec.md

 #### Tooling

-- `cmd/admincli` provides a lightweight CLI: `go run ./cmd/admincli list -tenant demo-tenant` or `create` with flags for redirects/scopes/secret.
+- `cmd/admincli` provides a lightweight CLI: `go run ./cmd/admincli list -tenant 11111111-1111-1111-1111-111111111111` or `create` with flags for redirects/scopes/secret.
 Use this until the Admin UI wires the same APIs.

 ---